swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 we will see that there are a bunch of files which are just four digit numbers.
 By default, `ls` lists all of the files in a given directory.
 The `*` character is a shortcut for "everything".
-Thus, if you enter `ls *`, you will see all of the contents of a given directory.
+Thus, if you enter `ls *`, you will again see all of the contents of a given directory.
+This * can be combined with other characters.
 Now try this command:

     ls *1